Here’s a look at the life of Sir John Major, former prime minister of the United Kingdom.

 June 1995 - Resigns as the head of the Conservative Party and calls for a parliamentary election to establish leadership of the party.
 He wins the election.

-May 1, 1997 - Loses election to the Labor Party and Tony Blair.
+May 1, 1997 - Loses the election to the Labor Party and Tony Blair.

 2001 - Retires from Parliament.

-2002 - Admits to having a four-year affair with Edwina Currie, a fellow MP, during the 1980s.
+2002 - Admits to having a four-year affair with Edwina Currie, a fellow member of Parliament (MP), during the 1980s.

 2005 - Is made a Knight of the Garter by Queen Elizabeth II.

-2007 - Major's book "More Than A Game: The Story of Cricket's Early Years" is released.
+2007 - Major’s book, “More Than A Game: The Story of Cricket’s Early Years,” is published.

-2012 - Major's book "My Old Man: A Personal History of Music Hall" is released.
+2012 - Major’s book, “My Old Man: A Personal History of Music Hall,” is published.